memfault/interrupt/_drafts/choosing_or_building_an_embedded_db.md

-For portability, use the fixed-width definitions in `stdint.h` and instruct the compiler to pack your structure to remove any padding which would otherwise be added to encourage alignment to word boundries:
+For portability, use the fixed-width definitions in `stdint.h` and instruct the compiler to pack your structure to remove any padding which would otherwise be added to encourage alignment to word boundaries:

 ```c
 #pragma pack(push, 1)